Quid2/flat/README.md

 ```haskell
 p2 = p (Nil::List Direction)
 ```
-p2 -> "1"
+p2 -> "0"

 ```haskell
 p3 = p $ Cons North (Cons South (Cons Center (Cons East (Cons West Nil))))
 ```
-p3 -> "00000101 00110011 11"
+p3 -> "10010111 01110111 10"

-These encodings shows a pecularity of Flat, it uses an optimal bit-encoding rather than the usual byte-oriented one.
+These encodings shows a pecularity of Flat, it uses an optimal bit-encoding rather than the usual byte-oriented one  (so that `p3` fits in less than 3 bytes rather than 11).

 For the serialisation to work with byte-oriented devices, we need to add some padding, this is done automatically by the function `flat`: